Presenting Retail Energy Price Quotes.

 In the example above, Supplier B appears to have a cheaper rate due to the constrained swing or bandwidth requirement.
 It is important to list out the major contract terms that might affect the price.

-Utility Price to Compare
+Utility Price To Compare

 It is also important to inform your customers of the local utility price to compare.
-In most deregulated markets, the utility price to compare is the default service rate should a customer elect to remain with the utility company for energy supply.
+In most deregulated energy markets, the utility price to compare is the default service rate should a customer elect to remain with the utility company for energy supply.
 In Texas, customers must choose a retail supplier, or be placed on the supplier of last resort’s pricing.

 Utility rates typically fluctuate up and down with the energy market.
 In some states, these rates change monthly, while in others they change quarterly or semi-annually.